Multi-Agent Lipschitz Bandits: A MINIMAX LOWER BOUND

 where $c$ is a constant depending only on dimension $d$. \end{theorem}

-The proof relies on a standard reduction from the well-established lower bound for finite-armed bandits \cite{lattimore2020bandit,bubeck2012regret}.
+The proof relies on a standard reduction from the well-established lower bound for finite-armed bandits \citep{lattimore2020bandit,bubeck2012regret}.
 We construct a challenging reward function that embeds $N$ independent, hard, finite-armed bandit problems into $N$ disjoint cells.

-\section{Conclusion}
+\section{CONCLUSION}

 We have introduced and provided the first end-to-end solution for the cooperative, decentralized multi-player stochastic bandit problem in continuous domains with hard collisions.
 Our central contribution is a modular, multi-phase protocol that requires no communication between players.
 The key insight is to decouple the problem into a horizon-independent coordination stage and a horizon-dependent learning stage.
 A crucial innovation is our maxima-directed identification phase, which performs a localized search to avoid systemic biases inherent in simpler center-based discretizations.
-Our analysis culminates in a near-optimal, gap-free regret bound, under a public scheduling assumption, of $\tilde{O}(T^{(d+1)/(d+2)})$, which matches the single-player minimax rate for Lipschitz bandits.
+Our analysis culminates in a near-optimal, gap-free regret bound of $\tilde{O}(T^{(d+1)/(d+2)})$, which matches the single-player minimax rate for Lipschitz bandits in the consensus regime.
+Our analysis assumes a fixed known number of synchronous players and a common known upper bound on the Lipschitz constant.
+Extending the framework to unknown smoothness, asynchronous starts, changing player populations, or delayed feedback remains an interesting direction for future work.